PollyHannah/Phylogenomic-study/annotation_check/annotation_check_protocol.md

 ### Megalocytivirus genomes
 #### Classified genomes
-I collected five genomes (tabulated below) one from each of the three *Megalocytivirus pagrus1* genotypes (infectious spleen and kidney necrosis virus or 'ISKNV', red sea bream iridovirus or 'RSIV', and turbot reddish body iridovirus or 'TRBIV') and one *Megalocytivirus lates1* or 'scale drop disease syndrome' genome.
-I also included the only whole genome published for a three-spined stickleback virus, which is is a megalocytivirus which infects threespine stickleback (*Gasterosteus aculeatus*).
-TSIV has not yet been classified into one of the two existing species.
-Based on phylogenetic analysis of iridovirus core genes (Yoximer et al. 2023), TSIV may represent a novel species of megalocytivirus.
+I collected five genomes (tabulated below).
+For each of these five genomes, I checked every annotation which Prokka had assigned.
+I chose one genome from each of the three *Megalocytivirus pagrus1* genotypes (infectious spleen and kidney necrosis virus or 'ISKNV', red sea bream iridovirus or 'RSIV', and turbot reddish body iridovirus or 'TRBIV') and one *Megalocytivirus lates1* or 'scale drop disease syndrome' genome.

+I also included the only whole genome published for a three-spined stickleback virus (TSIV), which is is a megalocytivirus which infects threespine stickleback (*Gasterosteus aculeatus*).
+Based on phylogenetic analysis of iridovirus core genes (Yoximer et al. 2023), TSIV does not group with either of the existing megalocytivirus species and may represent a novel species of megalocytivirus.

 Where there were multiple genomes published, I chose a representitive genome which was published in a peer reviewed journal and was available on NCBI Genbank as fully annotated.

-For each of these five genomes, I checked every annotation which Prokka had assigned.
-I used these genomes as refererece genomes to classify genomes down to the species / genotype level as desribed in the `classification` directory.
+I used these genomes as refererece genomes to classify the remaining genomes down to the species / genotype level as desribed in the `classification` directory.

 | Genotype or species | Accession | Publication DOI |